Porting llama.cpp's ggml core from C to C+

 The patterns that came up on almost every port site:

-At every port site the rhythm is the same: read through (*ptr).field inside unsafe, annotate types explicitly, and reach for the wrapping operators on integers.
+At every port site the rhythm is the same: read through (*ptr).field directly (the raw dereference is the marker, there is no unsafe wrapper), annotate types explicitly, and reach for the wrapping operators on integers.

 Where this leaves things